 Candidates or political parties may campaign on a very precise set of policy measures, but it’s debatable whether those measures will actually come to pass.
 Passing legislation requires time and debate, even if one party has dominant control.
-And amid the compromising and horse-trading involved in the legislative process ― as well as deals sometimes upset by midterm election changes ― the final product is often different, sometimes vastly so, from what was originally proposed.
+And amid the compromising and horse-trading involved in the legislative process ― as well as deals sometimes upset by midterm elections or appointments ― the final product is often different, sometimes vastly so, from what was originally proposed.

-So, can you prepare for any possible financial changes that may come from an election, like the upcoming midterms?
+So, can you prepare for any possible financial changes that may come from an election?